makovalab-psu/HalfDeep/README.md

 ```

 The .sh and .py scripts in the halfdeep directory must be in your `$PATH`.
 One
-way to accomplish that is to add this to your bash startup file:
+way to accomplish that is to add this to your shell startup file (e.g. .bashrc):
 ```
 export PATH=path_to_halfdeep:${PATH}
 ```